 Perhaps because of my spelling experiences, I am today only a satisfactory speller, and when I get really tired or anxious my spelling will go out the window entirely.
 As a prelude to my nervous breakdown I wrote a paper for a graduate course in literature that had 220 spelling errors in it.
 The professor brought up the paper in class; he said he had received a paper with 220 spelling errors and that people who wrote such papers did not belong in graduate school.

 We had maybe 12 people in that class; and the guy hadn’t bothered to memorize our names.
 If he had, he might have remembered that I was the guy whose remarks he had praised twice, once even saying to the class as a whole, listen to this guy, he knows what he is talking about.
 And even if he didn’t know who I was, maybe he could have stopped a bit and thought about what would cause a person to write a paper with 220 spelling errors in it.
 After all, the winter of 1969 was not a particularly wonderful time; all over the country campuses were filled with tension.
 People were suffering.
 He might have stopped me after class if only out of curiosity, to see what kind of person would write a paper with 220 spelling errors in it.

 But he didn’t.
-He was a nationally known scholar in his particular area of literary study and he was full of shit.
+He was a nationally known scholar in his particular area of literary study and he didn’t give a damn about his students.